English Proficiency Assessment

 - Audio Player (Windows Media Player or VLC) and Microsoft Word

-To book your pre-admission test (to be taken in-person on campus or online from your home), please click on the link that corresponds to your last name below:
+To book your pre-admission test (to be taken in person on campus or online from your home), please click on the link that corresponds to your campus below:

 Your results will be available on your Sheridan Application Portal in approximately 5 business days.
 You can view your results when you log into your Sheridan Application Portal beside your application status.